GallagherSecurity/cc-rest-docs/training/README.md

 For that reason, the API calls that list items do not list their connections to cardholders.
 The result sets would be too large.
-Instead, you see those connections from the cardholder side:  when you GET a cardholder’s details, you will see all the connections that cardholder has to PDFs, competencies, groups, cards, lockers, and roles.
+Instead, you see those connections from the cardholder side:  when you GET a cardholder's details, you will see all the connections that cardholder has to PDFs, competencies, groups, cards, lockers, and roles.

 Access groups and operator groups will show you their cardholder members, but only if you ask.